BitcoinDesign/Guide/guide/payments/request.md

 Reusable payment requests are not common when conducting transactions.
 This is due to them being conducted less frequently so the burden of generating a new payment request for each transfer is not as large.
 On-chain addresses are reusable, though as previously mentioned this has privacy implications so this practice is not recommended.

 Several, not widely supported, reusable payments request formats also exist.
-For Lightning, BOLT 12 offers, AMP invoices and Key sends using just a node ID exist.
+For Lightning, BOLT 12 offers, AMP invoices and Keysends using just a node ID exist.
 For on-chain, reusable payment codes [(BIP 47)](https://bips.xyz/47) or [xpubs]({{ "/guide/glossary/#extended-public-key-xpub-ypub-zpub" | relative_url }}) used to generate addresses can be reused to receive bitcoin transactions.
 Learn more about these on our [payment request formats]({{ "/guide/payments/send/payment-request-formats/" | relative_url }}) page.

 ### Contact cards